waywardphilosopher/tainan/content/posts/custard-tart.md

 ---
 title: Custard Tart
 description: Still warm from the oven
 preview: Still warm from the oven
 date: 2023-12-15
 author: WindBones
 image: images/news/egg.jpeg
-tags: [Eng]
+tags:
+  - English
-categories: [Story]
+categories:
+  - Story
 slug: custard-tart
 ---
 The custard tarts are deep, soft, still warm from the oven.
 We just bought them from a stall down the road.
 We take them from their ruffled paper cake-cups, bite in to them, slowly, carefully.
 The pastry crumbles.
 The custard is sweet and creamy.
 We eat them up in five bites.